 Tournament Skill Averages:

-So let’s take a view from players as to how the Country Club of Jackson sets up and what skill sets the course favours:
+So let’s take a view from players as to how CC of Jackson has played in recent years and what specific skills it requires:

 Cody Gribble (2016): “Well, first, being in the South, growing up on Bermuda fairways, Bermuda greens, it’s something difficult, I think.
 There were some places in there, I think even on 15 – I think it was 15, yeah, there’s some grain running into you.
 It’s not a comfortable feeling when you’re having to hit a chip that all that grain is tight going into you.
 That’s something I’ve been able to learn from a young age, and Randy has done a really good job helping me do that through the years.
 It goes down to just knowing where the pin is at on every green, and do you have a miss, knowing your misses, knowing where to miss the ball, knowing where you can’t miss the ball.
 I think in the last 54 holes, I’ve made one bogey, and that was on 12, and the pin was front right, and you cannot miss that ball right.
 I looked at Bob, and I was like – I watched Andres Romero hit a shot almost in the water left, and he was in a better position than I was 20 feet right of the hole.”